bottledcode/RFC/drafts/records.md

 ## Proposal

-This RFC proposes the introduction of a `record` keyword in PHP to define immutable data objects.
+This RFC proposes the introduction of a `record` keyword in PHP to define immutable value objects.
 These objects will allow properties to be initialized concisely and will provide built-in methods for common operations such as modifying properties and equality checks using a function-like instantiation syntax.
 Records can implement interfaces and use traits but can’t extend other records or classes;
 composition is allowed, however.